-Or you may define the 3 million CCW holders lifestyle (Source: Denver Post) as:
+Or you may define the 16 million CCW holders lifestyle (Source: Axios) as:

 “Lifestyle brands define who people are and who they want or hope to be.”

-Exercise: How would you describe your lifestyle?
+Exercise: How would you describe your outdoor lifestyle?
 What products represent how you live?

 Turning a brand into a lifestyle brand takes some time.
 Consistent, intentional effort that is driven by your company’s leadership is key to permeating your company’s culture to drive authentic experiences.
 Below are six tactics to help you get started:

 “Tribe,” coined by Seth Godin, states: “Tribe is any group of people, large or small, who are connected to one another, a leader, and an idea.
 For millions of years, humans have joined tribes, be they religious, ethnic, political, or even musical.
 It’s our nature.
 Now the Internet has eliminated the barriers of geography, cost, and time.”
 You must get to know your tribe as thoughtfully as possible to harness their pain points, interests and motivations—then you must lead them in the lifestyle your brand represents.